joeylking/cafebaru/README.md

 # Cafe Baru

-This is a webiste for a Panamanian cafe, Baru, located in Austin, TX.
+This is a webiste for a Panamanian themed cafe in Austin, TX, Cafe Baru.